 Structural Geology @ Hamilton College

-I have broad interests in how continental crust accomodates deformation in different tectonic contexts.
-My approach to stuying deformation processes integrates field mapping, statistics, microstructural analysis and quantitative laboratory techniques such as electron backscatter diffraction (EBSD).
-I also am part of the team working on the StraboSpot digital data system.
-I currently and working to design new structural geology and sedimentology field apps for iPadOS.
+I have broad interests in how continental crust accomodates deformation in different tectonic contexts, and specifically how deformation drives rheological change.
+My approach to stuying deformation processes integrates field mapping, statistics, microstructural analysis and quantitative laboratory techniques such as electron backscatter diffraction (EBSD) and anisotropy of magnetic susceptibility (AMS).

 By what mechanisms were large structural domes emplaced into Earth's early crust?
-What is the relationship between plutonism, plate tectonics, crustal flow, and shear/fault localization during the deformation of continental crust?
-How do rocks partition strain from the field to the crystal lattice scales?
-These are among the questions that motivate my research.
+What is the relationship between plutonism, plate tectonics, crustal flow, and shear/fault localization during the subsequent deformation of continental crust?
+How did rocks partition strain from the field to the crystal lattice scales?
+These are among the questions that motivate my research in the Early Earth.
 My current research investigates a Paleoarchean granitic dome in Western Australia's Pilbara craton.
 The Mt Edgar dome is one of the archetypal Paleoarchean domes and has been pointed to as the strongest evidence for volumninous granitic diapirism in the early Earth.
-My structural work in the Pilbara tests this hypothesis by studying the internal structure of the Mt Edgar dome using a deformation proxy tequnique, the anisotropy of magnetic susceptibility (AMS), detailed field and microstrctural observation around the sheared margin of the Mt Edgar dome, and statistical analysis of field measurements.
+My structural work in the Pilbara tests this hypothesis by studying the internal structure of several granitic domes using anisotropy of magnetic susceptibility (AMS), detailed field and microstrctural observation around the sheared margin of the Mt Edgar dome, and statistical analysis of field measurements.

-In the summer of 2018 I was joined in the field by two Geoscience majors from UW Madison, Casey and Rex.
-The three of us spent six weeks mapping large scale folds in the Warrawoona syncline.
-Both Rex and Casey finished senior theses in Spring 2019 and 2020, respectively.
+In the summer of 2023 I was joined in the field by two Geosciences majors from Hamilton College.
+The three of us spent several weeks mapping and collecting samples for AMS in the Mt Edgar and Shaw domes.

 Statistical Analysis